DeclanKehoe/declankehoe.co.uk/_work/1-generative-music-app.markdown

 In the future I would like to do a few more things with this project.
 Namely to vastly improve the **accessibility** of the application by implementing better options for contrasting colours, as well as user selectable colour schemes for colour blindness.
 I would also make it possible for the user to resize the elements of the application, as well as the app window itself - although this would require a more thorough understanding of Processing's draw() loop.

 Another larger scale change would be to port the project to use Processing's JavaScript language.
-In doing so it would help to both solidfy my JS skills, and also make the application itself easier to access; as it would no longer require a user to download it & ensure they have the correct version of Java.
+In doing so it would help to both solidify my JS skills, and also make the application itself easier to access; as it would no longer require a user to download it & ensure they have the correct version of Java.

 ### Conclusion